 - The Tasmanian Trail offers a unique and exciting opportunity to experience some of Tasmania's most beautiful landscapes that are beyond the popular tourist trails. winding its between Devonport in the State's north and Dover in the south.

 - Tassie Trails A site dedicated to helping people find out more about Tasmania's mountain and road biking opportunities

 - Cycle Traveller's take on some Tasmanian rides.

-- Where to Ride : Tasmania (Book) "Guiding you through 45 rides Where to Ride Tasmania features accurate mapping, altitude profiles, point by point ride logs and a range of ride difficulties from one to five star ratings.
+- Where to Ride : Tasmania (by Andrew Bain) - Guides you through 45 rides, with points of interest, accurate mapping, altitude profiles, point by point ride logs and a range of ride difficulties from one to five star ratings.